 This large-format kids book explores what grown-ups actually do when they go to work all day.
 Organized into fifteen busy scenes (sort of like Where’s Waldo?), more than one hundred professions are depicted in a distinctive illustration style that’s sure to delight children of many ages.

 What Do Grown-Ups Do All Day? has an undeniable, almost magnetic quality when you pick it up in your hands that proves it’s an instant classic.
 Because the concept is simple, it provides just the right amount of informative fun to keep kids engaged for a short or long read.
 The lively and colorful illustrations will appeal to kids who might be too young for reading but who still want to play along.

 This Brutal World

 In This Brutal World, Peter Chadwick takes us on a tour of Brutalist buildings around the world.
 The term Brutalist, as it relates to architecture, was introduced to the world in the 1950s, and the buildings that define it often contain large amounts of exposed concrete, a repetition in shapes, and a fortress-like, full-site building plan.
 It quickly became one of the most ambitious and vital new architectural movements in the world, and this unique book dives deep in finding many forgotten or little-known specimens from Soviet bloc countries.
 Each is rendered in dramatic, black and white photography.

 Architecture and interior design are inseparable, and Brutalist architecture in particular has been a big inspiration for us.
-The building in which our new store is located, the Detective Building, has elements of Brutalism in its big, raw concrete archways and repeating window shapes.
-Plus, This Brutal Life also comes from Phaidon, one of the premier creative arts publishers.
+This Brutal Life also comes from Phaidon, one of the premier creative arts publishers.
 Like all of these books, This Brutal Life is itself a piece of art worth displaying.